confar/data-analysis/README.md

 # data-analysis
-jupyter notebooks on data analysis with using pandas
+jupyter notebooks on data analysis with pandas